 When we create space for our students to have authentic and meaningful experiences, we shift the learning and growing of the writer.
 Something extraordinary happens deep inside a writer that excites and illuminates purpose when publishing for an authentic audience.

-Check out this Providence Journal article about a student who wrote a persuasive letter to Lowe’s and was granted a response bigger than he ever imagined.
-Bernardo Garcia wanted mulch … Continue Reading Wow!
+Check out this Providence Journal article about a student who wrote a persuasive letter to Lowe's and was granted a response bigger than he ever imagined.
+Bernardo Garcia wanted mulch for their outside play area, so he wrote a persuasive letter to the executive vice president of store operations for Lowe's, Michael K. Brown.
+Brown, upon returning… Continue reading Wow!